anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 and some of the optional functions that these drivers support.
 This matrix is a handy tool to select storage backends that have the optional storage functions needed by the cloud operator.
-The cloud workload storage requirements helps determine the backends that should be deployed by the cloud operator.
+The cloud workload storage requirements help determine the backends that should be deployed by the cloud operator.
 The common storage backend attachment methods include iSCSI, NFS, local disk, etc. and the matrix lists the supported methods for each of the vendor drivers.
 The OpenStack Cinder